-We take the hassle out of health insurance: these two health insurance companies provide international medical and dental insurance for expats in Austria.
+We take the hassle out of health insurance: these three health insurance companies provide international medical and dental insurance for expats in Austria.
 Get quick health insurance quotes in Austria and check out our list of FAQs to select the best health coverage plan for you.

-Expats health insurance quotes in Austria
+Health insurance quotes for expats in Austria